andrescosta/jobico-cloud/README.md

 ![ha](img/ha.png)

-Also known as HA, this topology features multiple control plane servers and one or more worker nodes, designed to ensure redundancy and fault tolerance in production environments.
+This topology features multiple control plane servers and one or more worker nodes, designed to ensure redundancy and fault tolerance in production environments.

 ### Single Node Configuration